 Price & Budget

-Armor plates are available at a wide price range, You can find some really cheap uncertified plates from some manufacturers and you can also fight high-end, super lightweight plates that can be more expensive.
-Ideally, you should stay clear of cheap uncertified plates.
+Armor plates are available at a wide price range, you can find some cheap uncertified plates and you can also find high-end, super lightweight plates that can be extremally expensive.
+Ideally, you should stay clear of plates from unknown companies.
 Your armor plates are an investment into your safety, and you don’t want armor that will fail you in a life-or-death situation.

 Here are some of the main factors that may contribute to the price of armor plates.

 The price of armor plates is greatly affected by the materials used to make them.
 Steel plates tend to be the cheapest, but they are heavy.
 Lightweight PE plates are typically the most expensive, with ceramic and composite plates holding a good middle ground.

 The higher the protection level, the more materials are usually required for construction.
 This is why plates with higher protection levels tend to have a higher price.

 Certification and testing

 To get an NIJ certification, Body Armor Manufacturers have to pay additional fees and put more resources into rigorous testing.
 This adds to the overall cost as well.